PDFBench: A Benchmark for De novo Protein Design from Function: Acknowledgements

 \subsection{Does PPL Accurately Reflect pLDDT and PAE?}

 We begin by exploring to what extent sequence-level metrics reflect protein structures.
-Folding proteins into 3D structures using AlphaFold \cite{jumper2021highly} or ESMFold \cite{lin2022language} is time-consuming and requires substantial computational resources, particularly for longer sequences.
-Previous studies \cite{hesslow2022rita, ferruz2022protgpt2} have observed a correlation between PPL and pLDDT scores.
+Folding proteins into 3D structures using AlphaFold \citep{jumper2021highly} or ESMFold \citep{lin2022language} is time-consuming and requires substantial computational resources, particularly for longer sequences.
+Previous studies \citep{hesslow2022rita, ferruz2022protgpt2} have observed a correlation between PPL and pLDDT.
 However, no empirical results or further analyses have been conducted to investigate the correlation.

-Results are randomly sampled from natural proteins with low PPL scores, Chroma-designed proteins with medium PPL scores, and randomly generated proteins with high PPL scores.
+Results are randomly sampled from natural proteins with low PPL, Chroma-designed proteins with medium PPL, and randomly generated proteins with high PPL.
 Figure \ref{fig:ppl-plddt-pae} presents the distributions of PPL, pLDDT, and PAE.
-Proteins with high pLDDT values are predominantly clustered in the low PPL range, whereas those with low pLDDT values are concentrated in the high PPL range.
-For the proteins situated between these two clusters, a negative correlation is observed between PPL and pLDDT values.
-Specifically, lower PPL values are generally associated with higher pLDDT scores.
+Proteins with high pLDDT are predominantly clustered in the low PPL range, whereas those with low pLDDT are concentrated in the high PPL range.
+For the proteins situated between these two clusters, a negative correlation is observed between PPL and pLDDT.
+Specifically, lower PPL are generally associated with higher pLDDT.
 A similar pattern is observed in the distribution of PPL and PAE.
-Therefore, we empirically categorize PPL values into three ranges, denoted as low PPL range (values above 500), medium PPL range (values between 500 and 2,000), and high PPL range (values above 2,000).
-Additionally, the Pearson correlation \cite{cohen2009pearson} in Figure \ref{fig:ppl-plddt-pae}(c) highlights the relationships between PPL, pLDDT, and PAE.
+Therefore, we empirically categorize PPL into three ranges, denoted as low PPL range (below 500), medium PPL range (between 500 and 2,000), and high PPL range (above 2,000).
+Additionally, the Pearson correlation \citep{cohen2009pearson} in Figure \ref{fig:ppl-plddt-pae}(c) highlights the relationships between PPL, pLDDT, and PAE.

-\takeaway{In the low PPL range, proteins are well-folded, exhibiting high pLDDT scores and low PAE values.
+\takeaway{In the low PPL range, proteins are well-folded, exhibiting high pLDDT and low PAE.
 In contrast, proteins in the high PPL range struggle to fold into plausible structures.
-Within the medium PPL range, proteins with higher PPL values tend to display lower pLDDT scores and higher PAE values.}
+Within the medium PPL range, proteins with higher PPL tend to display lower pLDDT and higher PAE.}